 create_merge_request will be exectued one after the other and you should get a new merge request created containing your design tokens.

-We just pulled design tokens from a Specify repository to a Gitlab repository.
+We just pulled design tokens from several Specify repositories to our GitLab repository.

 specify branch to the